gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - This is a build scoped service.
     - Extract some interface out of `ConfigurationInternal` that does not extend `Configuration` and change `ArtifactDependencyResolver` to accept this instead of `ConfigurationInternal`.
 Change `ConfigurationInternal` to extend this or create an adapter from `ConfigurationInternal` to this new type.
+    - This new type represents a 'resolve context' (for now).
+There are 2 parts to this:
+        - Some information about the consumer.
+        - Some information about the usage, that is, what is the consumer going to do with the result?
     - Pass in an implementation that represents the consuming Java source set.
 Can ignore dependencies at this stage.
     - Can pass in an empty set of repositories for this feature.
 - Create the resolve meta-data for the consuming library